-82 The Wiesbaden collecting point was located in the Landesmuseum Wiesbaden.
+87 The Wiesbaden collecting point was located in the Landesmuseum Wiesbaden.
 By 1948 it took over the tasks originally carried out in the Offenbach archival depot.

 Rauschenberger, Katharina.
 "The Restitution of Jewish Cultural Objects and the Activities of Jewish Cultural Objects and the Activities of Jewish Cultural Reconstruction, Inc." Leo Baeck Institute Yearbook 53 (2008), p 205.
-83 Herman, Dana.
+88 Herman, Dana.
 Hashavat Avedah: A History of Jewish Cultural Reconstruction, Inc. PhD thesis, Department of History, McGill University, Montreal, October 2008, p 153.

-84 Pomrenze, Colonel S.J.
+89 Pomrenze, Colonel S.J.
 The Restitution of Jewish Cultural Treasures after the Holocaust: The Offenbach Archival Depot's Role in the Fulfillment of U.S. International and Moral Obligations (A First Hand Account).
 Proceedings of the 37th Annual Convention of the Association of Jewish libraries (Denver, CO - June 23-26, 2002), p 2.
 For more information on Offenbach, see: Hoogewould, Fritz J. "The Nazi Looting of Books and its American 'Antithesis'."
 Studia Rosenthaliana 26 (1992), pp 158-192.

-85 Herman, pp 4-5.
+90 Herman, pp 4-5.

-86 Grimsted, Patricia Kennedy.
+91 Grimsted, Patricia Kennedy.
 "The Postwar Fate of Einsatzstab Reichsleiter Rosenberg Archival and Library Plunder, and the Dispersal of ERR Records".
 Holocaust and Genocide Studies 20.2 (2006), p 279.
+92 Herman, pp 152-3.